 Three Soviet flyers, pilot Valery Chkalov, co-pilot Georgy Baidukov, and navigator Alexander Belyakov, operated the ANT-25 single-engine monoplane on this attempt to be the first cross the polar regions.
 All were experienced cold-weather pilots, each having been made Hero of the Soviet Union and awarded the Order of Lenin for their achievements in a pioneering flight in the same aircraft across the Soviet Union’s frozen Siberian provinces, from Moscow to Udd Island (now Chkalov Island) on the Soviet Union’s Pacific coast.

 Long and careful preparations were made for the flight, as a forced landing in the Polar Regions would mean certain death for the entire crew.
 Finally, after receiving last-minute permission from Soviet dictator Josef Stalin, Chkalov lifted the heavy, fuel-laden aircraft off the runway at Moscow’s Shchelkovo airport at dawn on Friday, June 17, 1937.
-Unlike the well-publicized flights of the likes of Charles Lindberg, Wiley Post, and other aviation record-setters, the closed and paranoid nature of the Soviet Union attempted to keep all knowledge of the flight a secret.
+Unlike the well-publicized flights of the likes of Charles Lindbergh, Wiley Post, and other aviation record-setters, the closed and paranoid nature of the Soviet Union attempted to keep all knowledge of the flight a secret.
 It was a full 24 hours into the flight before word of it leaked out.
 When it did, people around the world were captivated, and eagerly devoured what little information could be gleaned from their newspapers.

 Flying Blind with Ice for Water